planMyFIRE logoplanMyFIRE

 Safe Withdrawal Rate

 The SWR is your annual withdrawal as a percentage of your starting corpus.
-We use 3.3% as the India-appropriate default (vs 4% US rule) due to higher inflation and no Social Security equivalent.
+We use 3.3% as the India-appropriate default (vs 4% US rule) due to higher inflation and no universal government pension.

 Stress test